What is the Target Cost?

 Target Cost refers to the total cost of the product after deducting a certain percentage of profit from the selling price and is mathematically expressed as expected selling price – desired profit required to survive in the business.
 In this type of cost, the company is a price taker rather than price maker in the system.

-- The desired profit is already been included in the target selling price of the product and is a management strategy in order to control the costing.
+- The desired profit is already included in the target selling price of the product and is a management strategy to control the costing.

-- It is defined as a difference between the current cost and the targeted cost of the product which the company management wants to achieve in the long run in order to boost profitability.
+- We can define it as a difference between the current cost and the targeted cost of the product, which the company management wants to achieve in the long run to boost profitability.

-- It is a very effective tool used in management accounting in order to analyze the cost and fix the same considering the internal and external factors.
+- It is a handy tool used in management accounting to analyze the cost and fix the same, considering the internal and external factors.

 Types of Target Cost

-Target cost can be divided into the below mentioned three types:
+This cost we can divide into the below mentioned three types:

-- Market Driving Costing: It is based upon the market conditions and the expected selling price of the product.
+- Market Driving Costing: Base upon the market conditions and the expected selling price of the product;

-- Product Level Target Costing: Targets are set to individual products rather than the entire portfolio.
+- Product Level Costing: Targets are set to individual products rather than the entire portfolio.

-- Component Level Target: It refers to the functional and supplier level targets into the company.
+- Component Level Target: It refers to the functional and supplier level targets of the company.